Stefan Meier: Nazi era (1933 to 1944)

 In March 1933, Meier was one of 94 MPs who voted against the adoption of the Enabling Act, which formed the legal basis for the establishment of the Nazi dictatorship and was finally passed by a majority of 444 to 94 votes.

 From March 1933 to March 1934, Stefan Meier was held captive in "protective custody" at the concentration camp Ankenbuck.
 After his release, Meier was proprietor of a tobacco shop in Freiburg.
 In 1939, he served as a driver for the motorized police.
 In October 1941, Stefan Meier, after denunciation by a neighbor, was arrested again and sentenced by a Special Court of Freiburg Regional Court for undermining military strength or "conspiracy to commit high treason" to three years in prison.
 Immediately after the completion of his prison term, Stefan Meier was transferred to the Mauthausen concentration camp, where he died in September 1944.
 The noted cause of death was "acute heart failure".
 Before his arrest, Stefan Meier did not have a history of heart problems.

 Honors and awards

 Memorials for Stefan Meier are today found near his former home in the city Freiburg.
 Freiburg renamed named the Bismarck Street in honor of Stefan Meier as Stefan-Meier-Strasse (or Stefan Meier Street).
 In 1989, the city of Freiburg commemorated Meier's 100th Birthday with an event in the historic council chamber of the Freiburg City Hall.
 Since 1992, one of the ninety-six Stolpersteine (or Stumbling Stones), which are memorial stones placed in the street in front of the homes of members of parliament murdered by the Nazis, was dedicated to Meier.

+Records

+Meier's records are currently stored in the Freiburg City Archives under the reference K1/85.
+They contain correspondence and personal notes, newspaper clippings about Meier, documents relating to Meier's trial, and documents relating to Meier's recognition after 1945.
+In addition, there are interview transcripts and notes from Meier's relatives, friends, and acquaintances about him from the period after 1945.